Floriannue/CORApy/readme_florian2.md

 #### Conditional Actions:
-- **IF** MATLAB is available: generate results from MATLAB method and compare against Python method
+- **IF** MATLAB is available: generate results from the MATLAB method with `matlab -batch "run('your_matlab_test_script.m')"` and compare against Python method, integrate these input output pairs into tests
 - **IF** tests fail:
     1. Investigate root cause and compare against MATLAB source code
     2. Create debug scripts in python and matlab. (also usefuel to figure out correct excepted test values)